 Mainly, you apply to the special operations forces through the Finnish Defence Forces E-Service.
+The E-

-The service is accessible by the websites of the Finnish Defence Forces and the Border Guard and the Suomi.fi platform.
-Always check the application instructions and deadlines on the Finnish Defence Forces website (Intti edessä), which has the latest information!
+Service is accessible on the websites of the Finnish Defence Forces and the Border Guard.
+Always check the application instructions and deadlines on the Finnish Defence Forces website (intti.fi > about to enter into the military) which has the latest information!